 Mourinho’s Training Ground Debacle

 In a stunning move, Spurs bosses sent Jose Mourinho packing early yesterday morning.
 There were rumours circulating that this was because he had refused to take the team out for training.
 As much as we all wanted to believe, this turned out to be tall tale spread by a high level troll account.
 However, as they often do, mainstream media outlets covered themselves in glory by picking up the story and running with it!

-The account claims to be Chief European Sport Correspondent for the Economist, but that role doesn’t even exist.
+The account (now suspended) claimed to be Chief European Sport Correspondent for the Economist, but that role doesn’t even exist.
 Although the story was fabricated, Mourinho being sacked was a very real occurrence, it’ll be interesting to see if any of the other managers of “the founding 12” will follow suit.